 - If the dough is sticky, lightly flour your working surface.

 - Don’t skip the egg wash.
-It really makes them look so bakery-fresh.
+It makes them look so bakery-fresh.
 If you prefer, you can also brush them with melted butter.

 Nutrition